My Pet Monster: Media

 The character's popularity spawned a live-action direct-to-video film in 1986 about a boy named Max who becomes the Pet Monster after being exposed to a statue, changing when hungry.
 Dr. Snyder, the scientist who originally discovered the statues and the legend behind them, wants to kidnap him for publicity purposes, while Max's sister helps him out of the crisis.
 A pilot for an unproduced series, it ends on a cliffhanger as Snyder is exposed to a statue of a much larger and more menacing monster and begins to transform.

-My Pet Monster also spawned a children's cartoon series that ran for one season on ABC, co-produced by Nelvana Limited and Hi-Tops Video in association with Golden Books.
+My Pet Monster also spawned a children's animated series that ran for one season on ABC, co-produced by Nelvana Limited and Hi-Tops Video in association with Golden Books.
 It gives a completely different origin for the creature than the live-action film.
 The show follows Monster, who lives with a boy named Max.
 When Monster wears his handcuffs, they turn him into a stuffed animal.
 Max often puts the handcuffs on Monster to keep his existence secret from others.
 Max's sister, Jill, and his friend Chuckie, are the only ones that know this secret.

 The two main adversaries in the show are Mr. Hinkle, a neighbor who always thinks Max is up to something, but is not quite sure what; and Beastur, a large monster who hates light and tries to bring Monster back to MonsterLand.
 Beastur, though immense and fierce, is incompetent.
-He can be stopped by the magic cuffs -— which reduce him to a smaller, though still "alive" monster -— or by his own bungling, and sent back through the warp portal to his own world.
+He can be stopped by the magic cuffs – which reduce him to a smaller, though still "alive" monster – or by his own bungling, and sent back through the warp portal to his own world.
 He wears dark glasses to protect his sensitive eyes, which he can use to see in the dark.

 Beastur appears in nearly every episode as either a primary or secondary foe.
 On one occasion, he is scared back through the portal to Monsterland not by light or the cuffs, but by the affections of a smitten female gorilla.
 In the final episode, it is also shown that Beastur hates to be hugged, even more so than being exposed to light.

 Though not a breakthrough success, the cartoon show significantly boosted sales of the already popular plush toy.
 Much of the voice cast of My Pet Monster reunited in 1989 for Beetlejuice, another cartoon show with a surreal theme and a supernatural world populated by fantastic monsters.

 Reruns of all 13 half-hour episodes aired on Teletoon Retro in Canada from September 5, 2011.